jacobdufault/fullinspector/guide/index.md

 The serialization engine is easily pluggable.
 You can use  [Full Serializer](https://github.com/jacobdufault/fullserializer), which just works, or if you prefer you can use [Json.NET](http://james.newtonking.com/json), [protobuf-net](https://code.google.com/p/protobuf-net/), or BinaryFormatter.
 It's easy to integrate own serialization framework too.

+Full Inspector has zero impact at runtime.
+The only performance impact will be the time it takes to deserialize your content when you load a level or `Instantiate` a `BaseBehavior` / `BaseScriptableObject` type.

 ## Platform Support

 Full Inspector supports Windows / Linux / OSX, Android, iOS, WebPlayer, Windows Store, and Windows Phone with Full Serializer.
 Certain serializers are not available on every platform.